Smithfield (SA)

 The level of cultural diversity witnessed in Smithfield was found to be above average when compared nationally for a number of language and cultural background related metrics

 Smithfield's population was found to be more culturally diverse than most local markets, with 28.4% born overseas and 20.5% speaking a language other than English at home.
-Christianity was the dominant religion in Smithfield, comprising 36.1% of its population.
-However, Islam was significantly overrepresented, making up 8.6% compared to Greater Adelaide's 4.0%.
+Christianity was the predominant religion in Smithfield, comprising 36.1% of the population.
+However, Islam was notably overrepresented, making up 8.6%, compared to the Greater Adelaide average of 3.0%.

 Frequently Asked Questions - Diversity